hippiehunter/dblbook/src/collections/dictionary.md

 - **Key components:**
   - `symbolTableId`: The identifier for the symbol table.
   - `objectStore`: An ArrayList to store objects.
-  - `freeIndicies`:<!--TODO: Should this be freeIndices throughout, including the sample code?--> An ArrayList to manage free indices in `objectStore`.
+  - `freeIndices`:<!--TODO: Should this be freeIndices throughout, including the sample code?--> An ArrayList to manage free indices in `objectStore`.

 #### `KeyValuePair` inner class
 - **Purpose:** Represents a key-value pair.